-In 2004, the Company's Board of Directors, on the recommendation of the Compensation Committee, established a compensation program which compensates our executive officers through a mix of base salary, annual incentive payments, and long-term equity-based incentives.
-This structure, including the percentages of base salary which are targeted for annual incentive payments and long-term equity-based incentives was developed by the Compensation Committee in consultation with Towers Watson using information supplied by Towers Watson with respect to compensation practices of peer companies.
+In 2004, the Company established a compensation program which compensates our executive officers through a mix of base salary, annual incentive payments, and long-term equity-based incentives.
+The structure of this compensation program, which in 2009 was modified to include performance based long term equity awards, continues as the framework for compensation paid to the executive officers as reported in the Summary Compensation Table and was developed by the Compensation Committee in consultation with Towers Watson using information supplied by Towers Watson with respect to compensation practices of peer companies.
 The group of companies used for comparative data in establishing compensation of our executive officers was Actuant Corporation, Barnes Group, Carlisle Companies, Kennametal, NCI Building Systems, Quanex Building Products Corporation, Simpson Manufacturing, Steel Dynamics, and Worthington Industries.
 These peers were chosen due to their similar size, technologies, business dynamics, and industries.

-Based on the analysis described above, the program adopted by the Board in 2004 set the targeted annual incentive compensation and long-term equity-based incentive compensation components of each executive officer's total compensation at percentages of each executive officer's base salary.
-Structuring our compensation to provide a substantial portion of each executive officer's total compensation is based on annual incentives and equity-based long-term incentives rewards our executive officers for achieving clearly defined annually established financial goals and long-term appreciation in the value of the Company's common stock.
-Additionally, the link between the amount of an executive officers' base salary and the annual and long-term equity incentive compensation reduces the need for the Compensation Committee to exercise discretion in the determination of the amount of an executive officers' incentive compensation.
+Based on the peer group analysis described above, the program adopted in 2004 set the targeted annual incentive compensation and long-term equity-based incentive compensation components of each executive officer's total compensation at percentages of each executive officer's base salary.
+Structuring our compensation so a substantial portion of each executive officer's total compensation is based on annual incentives and equity-based long-term incentives rewards our executive officers for achieving clearly defined annual financial goals and long-term appreciation in the value of the Company's common stock.
+Additionally, the link between the amount of an executive officer's base salary and the annual and long-term equity incentive compensation reduces the need for the Compensation Committee to exercise discretion in the determination of the amount of an executive officer's incentive compensation.
 This provides the executive officers a level of certainty as to the level of incentive compensation which they will be entitled to receive upon attainment of a specified level of performance.

-The following table summarizes the median compensation identified during 2004 for non-equity incentive compensation and equity incentive awards along with the targeted compensation from these awards established by the Compensation Committee at this time:
+The following table summarizes the median compensation identified during 2004 for non-equity incentive compensation and equity incentive awards along with the targeted compensation from these awards established by the Compensation Committee in 2004:

-Peer Co ompanies Gibraltar Industries, Inc.
+Peer Companies Gibraltar Indu ıstries, Inc.

+Median Non-Equity Median Long-term T Targeted Non-Equity Long-term Equity

+Incentive Equity Incentive Compensation as

-Position Median Non-Equity Incentive Compensation as a Percentage of Salary Median Long-term Equity Compensation as a Percentage of Salary Targeted Non-Equity Incentive Compensation as a Percentage of Salary Long-term Equity Compensation as a Percentage of Salary
+Compensation as a Compensation as a Compensation as a a Percentage of

+Position Percentage of Salary Percentage of Salary Percentage of Salary Salary

 Chief Executive Officer 113% 160% 90% 180%

 Chief Operating Officer 124% 119% 75% 133%

 Chief Financial Officer 54% 130% 60% 75%

 Senior Vice President 56% 57% 35% 35%

-The Compensation Committee used an informal process in 2004 to set the targeted annual incentive compensation and long-term incentive compensation (consisting of restricted stock unit awards) levels as a percentage of salary after consulting Towers Watson and reviewing the median peer group data above.
-The compensation levels were considered reasonable in comparison to the peer companies described above and tailored to the Company's leadership structure, level of responsibility, and emphasis on pay-for-performance while emphasizing stock ownership which we believe will align management's interests with the interests of our stockholders.
+The Compensation Committee used an informal process in 2004 to set the targeted annual incentive compensation and long-term equity compensation levels as a percentage of salary after consulting Towers Watson and reviewing the median peer group data above.
+The compensation levels were considered reasonable in comparison to the peer companies described above and tailored to the Company's leadership structure, level of responsibility, and emphasis on pay-for-performance while emphasizing stock ownership which we believe aligns management's interests with the interests of our stockholders.

-A similar informal process was used to establish 2005 based salaries for the named executive officers.
-The following table summarizes the median 2004 salaries for executives with similar responsibilities as our named executives, our named executives' 2005 salaries, and the compound annual salary increases given to each executive since 2004 to establish base salaries for 2010:
+A similar informal process was used to establish base salaries for the named executive officers for 2005.
+The following table summarizes the median 2004 salaries for executives with similar responsibilities as our named executives, our named executives' 2005 salaries, and the compound annual salary increases given to each executive since 2004 to establish base salaries for 2011: